Apprenticeships are on a month-to-month basis and can commence and end at any time. It is even okay to skip a month and return again later.

 Apprentices will endeavor to work well with one another and with the staff.
 They will also have plenty of time to enjoy the vastness of the Milky Way, the chill of a dawn swim in a pure stream, a musical fire circle in the full moon, and the stimulus of exceptional conversation in a wood-fired sauna.

 Apprentices will have a deeper experience of The Farm community than a casual visit or short course might provide.
 We expect you to build memories you will treasure for a lifetime.

 Plenty's Kids to the Country Summer Camp, led by Sizwe Herring of EarthMatters Tennessee, brings disadvantaged city children to experience country living at The Farm every summer.
 Programs at the Ecovillage Training Center include gardening, nature interpretation and natural building.

 Email directly to ecovillage at thefarm dot org.
 Indicate your favored program dates, your background, your special interests if any, and what you plan to do with what you learn.

 Medical Insurance is not provided.
 Shuttle service is available upon request from the Nashville Airport.
 There is one free shuttle which will attempt to coordinate with all arriving apprentices.
 If you miss that shuttle, you will need to reply on public transportation.
 If we provide a personal shuttle trip, the charge is $85 each way, but can be less for individuals if several people share.

 If you are accepted into the program, you will be notified by email or by phone.
-Upon notification you will be asked to send a TWO WEEK deposit of $400 in order to reserve your space.
+Upon notification you will be asked to send a deposit of $200 in order to reserve your space.